Enceradeira/textparser_service/README.md

 ### Service result
 The returned elements are sorted in order of their appearance in the text.
-The elements are either of type "Dependency" or "Filling".
-"Dependency" are text fragments identified by the Stanford Parser (only meaningful words).
+The elements are either of type "Word" or "Filling".
+A "Word" is a text fragment identified by the Stanford Parser (only meaningful words).
+A "Word" contains dependencies to one or more other "Word"s (called governor).
 "Fillings" are the spaces between those text fragments.
-Dependencies and Fillings allow a complete reconstruction of the original text by concatenating the elements.
+Words and Fillings allow a complete reconstruction of the original text by concatenating the elements.

-A "Dependency" is described by
+A "Word" is described by

  + text: The value at this position of the sentence (mostly a word)
  + index: The position in the sentence
+ + dependencies: The depependency (relation) to a governor-word

+A "Governor" is describe by

- + gov: The 'governor' on which this value depends on
+ + gov: The 'governor' on which this word depends on
  + govIndex: The index of the 'governor' on which this value depends on
- + relation: The type of relation between this value and the governor
+ + relation: The type of relation between this word and the governor

 A "Filling" is described by: